-- 9th November 2021 Virtual Options evening Presentation and opportunity to look at subject information on our website about all the different options. - Thursday 13th January 2022 Option booklet available on website. - Thursday 20th January 2022 Options subject suitability report issued to parents & carers. - Monday 7th February 2022 Options process opens and the on-line option form is available in the Year 9 Options section of the website. - Friday 18th March 2022 Final deadline for all option forms to be completed - Start Key Stage 4 Options in Year 10.
+- 7th December 2023 Options evening Presentation and opportunity to look at subject information on our website about all the different options. - Thursday 25th January 2024 Option booklet available on website.
+Options subject suitability report issued to parents & carers. - Monday 5th February 2024 Options process opens and the on-line option form is available in the Year 9 Options section of the website. - Friday 8th March 2024 Final deadline for all option forms to be completed. - All students will have an Options guidance booklet to complete with tutors and parents/carers. - · Between January and March, students may be offered additional guidance and support from the Careers team and SLT. - Start Key Stage 4 Options in Year 10.